 The NAHMA Emerging Leaders Learning Series (NELLS) is a fully virtual program that combines small group learning with one-to-one coaching.
 It is designed to accelerate professional growth for the next generation of leaders in the Affordable Housing industry.
 The NELLS program is intended to help participants realize their leadership potential while developing the skills necessary for success in an ever-changing business environment.

 Class size is limited to 15 participants, and registration is on a first-come, first-served basis.
-Tuition is $1250 per person; full payment of tuition was due to NAHMA by July 7, 2020.
-(Cancellation policy: no refunds are available for cancellations received after the start of the course, which is considered to be the date of the first session.)
+Tuition is $1250 per person; full payment of tuition is due to NAHMA by July 7, 2021.
+(Cancellation policy: no refunds are available for cancellations received after Aug.
+4, 2021.)

 Cultivating a Management Mindset

 (Includes program kick-off and orientation)